It is important to note that online Sexual Misconduct is taken equally as seriously as offline Sexual Misconduct.

 Understanding and communicating consent and respect in an online world can be difficult, more difficult than face-to-face.

-If someone attacks, harasses or threatens you online, it’s not your fault, even if you haven’t previously taken any safety precautions.
+If someone attacks, harasses or threatens you online, it’s not your fault.

 Whether your experience was recent or a long time ago, there is support available and you are not alone.